pawansukheja/Danny-s-Dinner-using-SQL/README.md

 Looking forward to applying these skills to new challenges and opportunities.

+  What is the total amount each customer spent at the restaurant? select s.customer_id, sum(m.price) as Total_Amount from sales as s join menu as m on s.product_id = m.product_id group by s.customer_id

 CASE STUDY

 What is the total amount each customer spent at the restaurant?